Melissa Broder: Poetry

 Broder has published five collections of poetry, including Superdoom (2021).
 She won a Pushcart Prize for the poem "Forgotten Sound", included in her collection Last Sext.

-Twitter
+So Sad Today

 Broder began tweeting anonymously from her So Sad Today Twitter account in 2012.
 She began her So Sad Today column for Vice in December 2014.
 She revealed herself as the account's author in a Rolling Stone interview in May 2015.

-As of February 2021, the So Sad Today profile had more than 1 million followers.

-So Sad Today

 In 2016, Broder published a collection of personal essays, So Sad Today, based on her Twitter account.
 The collection includes some essays initially published in Vice under her So Sad Today pen name.

 The Pisces

 In 2018 Broder published the novel The Pisces, which garnered praise from The New York Times, The New Yorker, Vogue, and The Washington Post.